Fios-Quest/YouTube-Scripts/src/space/fluent.md

 > slide 6

-This allows us to chain the setter methods, making the code clearer and easier to read.
+This allows us to chain the setter methods, making the code cleaner and easier to read.

 Rust Quirks